 I Can’t Stay Mad at You

-My abusive birth father doesn’t know about the Wee One.
+My birth father doesn’t know about the Wee One.
+At least, I didn’t tell him, though in these days of internet, he may know.
 His first grandchild, and he doesn’t know – we haven’t talked in 14 years.
 In the past, the few times we did talk, I was resentful of him and the years of abuse, but I was also hopeful for reconciliation.
 Then, when his current wife was reaching out to me, (a really fucking interesting series of conversations there),

 Do not give what is holy to the dogs; nor cast your pearls before swine, lest they trample them under their feet, and turn and tear you in pieces.

 My daughter is my great pearl, my treasured jewel.
-Trying to include my birth father in her life, offering her up for his acceptance the way I had done in years past, is casting my greatest pearl before swine.
-He never did anything but “trample” what I offered him.
+Trying to include my birth father in her life, offering her up for his acceptance the way I had offered up parts of myself in years past, is casting my greatest pearl before swine.
+He never did anything but “trample under his feet” what I offered him.

 So have I forgotten?
 No way.
 Have I forgiven?
 I hope so.
 I want to.
 I think I have a greater level of acceptance where he is concerned, and I hope that helps me in this.